DPT Frequently Asked Questions

 Can I take courses from anywhere to meet the requirements?

 Courses and undergraduate degrees must come from institutions accredited by agencies that are recognized by the U.S Department of Education.

-Does the Tufts DPT program accept prerequisite courses that are completed online?
+Does Tufts DPT accept prerequisite courses that are completed online?

 Yes, online courses are accepted as long as the course meets all other requirements, including credit hours, course content, and lab requirements.

-Does the Tufts DPT program accept experiential learning portfolios in place of prerequisite courses?
+Does Tufts DPT accept experiential learning portfolios in place of prerequisite courses?